-Everything we do emits carbon, not least running our business.
-Using eco-friendly packaging, working with a green 3PL, and fine-tuning our returns strategy are all forms of reducing our carbon emissions as a company.
+Everything we do emits carbon.
+Using eco-friendly packaging, working with a sustainable 3PL, and fine-tuning your returns strategy are all forms of reducing your carbon emissions as a company.

-Another way to demonstrate your commitment to the environment is to get your customers in on carbon offsetting, too.
-There are platforms similar to Cloverly that lets you do this, such as Carbon Checkout, which lets customers contribute to carbon offsetting initiatives during the checkout process.
+Another way to demonstrate your commitment to the environment is to get your shoppers in on carbon offsetting, too.
+There are platforms such as Carbon Checkout, which lets shoppers contribute to carbon offsetting initiatives during the checkout process.

 The unique nature of your business will call for unique measures in the effort to become more sustainable.
-Some businesses, for example, may forego returns entirely; other businesses, on the other hand, may ask customers to pay a small additional fee to return an item.
+Some brands, for example, may forego returns entirely; on the other hand, other brands may ask customers to pay a small additional fee to return an item.

-Some businesses may choose not to offer expedited air shipping, while others might do so while requiring customers to contribute to carbon offsetting initiatives.
+Some brands may choose not to offer expedited air shipping, while others might do so while requiring customers to contribute to carbon-offsetting initiatives.

-Sometimes the solutions will lie in your supply chain, other times it will lie in your logistics, and others, still, will lie in inspiring more thoughtful shopping habits in your customers.
-The key is to keep an open mind, and be prepared to make adjustments to make your business and shipping practices more sustainable.
+Sometimes the solutions will lie in your supply chain, other times it will lie in your logistics, and others, still, will lie in inspiring more thoughtful shopping habits from your shoppers.

-There’s no one-size-fits-all when it comes to running our business and making them more eco-friendly.
+There’s no one-size-fits-all when it comes to making your brand more eco-friendly.
 But every small action and change is important.
-Put together, they all make a big difference to the health of our planet.
+Add them all up together and they make a big difference to the health of our planet.
 There’s no discounting the value of one biodegradable mailer that’ll decompose in a couple of days, for instance, compared to one that’ll outlive us.